Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

 \begin{definition} The \textit{extended graph} $\eS$ of an S-graph $\Sgh$ is obtained by adding an external edge to $\Sgh$ at each boundary vertex.
 This edge is placed at the final position in the total order of the halfedges at the boundary vertex, which induces a compatible cyclic order of the halfedges.
 Hence, we consider $\eS$ as a ribbon graph. \end{definition}

-We refer to the halfedges and edges of $\eS$ which are not part of $\Sgh$ as virtual.
-These edges are not embedded in $\sow$, the primary reason for their introduction is rather technical and is essentially the fact that the diagrams we wish to study define $\eS$-parametrized pervers schobers, but not $\Sgh$-parametrized perverse schobers.
-The other halfedges and edges of $\eS$ are called non-virtual and can be identified with the halfedges of edges of $\Sgh$.
+We refer to the halfedges and edges of $\eS$ which are not part of $\Sgh$ as \textit{virtual}.
+These edges are not embedded in $\sow$.
+The primary reason for their introduction is rather technical: the diagrams we wish to study define $\eS$-parametrized perverse schobers, but not $\Sgh$-parametrized perverse schobers.
+The other halfedges and edges of $\eS$ are called \textit{non-virtual} and can be identified with the halfedges of edges of $\Sgh$.
 We also identify the vertices of $\eS$ and $\Sgh$, and use this when referring to vertices of $\eS$ as internal or boundary vertices.

 \begin{remark} We can describe the effect of a forward flip of an S-graph $\Sgh$ at an edge $\edge$ on the associated ribbon graph $\eS$ in terms of a zig-zag of contractions of ribbon graphs.
 Consider first the case that $\edge$ is not incident to a singular point of weight $-1$.
-In this case, for each halfedge which changes the incident vertex under the flip (there are either 0, 1 or 2 of these), we once include the span of contractions which is near the flipped edge e of the form depicted in Figure~\ref{fig:contraction1}.
+In this case, for each halfedge whose incident vertex changes under the flip (there are either 0, 1 or 2 of these), we once include the span of contractions which is near the flipped edge e of the form depicted in Figure~\ref{fig:contraction1}.

-In the case that $\edge$ is incident to a single singular point of weight $-1$ (i.e.~degree $1$), we instead use the zig-zag of contractions depicted in Figure~\ref{fig:contraction2}.
+In the case that $\edge$ is incident to a single singular point of weight $-1$ (i.e.\ degree $1$), we instead use the zig-zag of contractions depicted in Figure~\ref{fig:contraction2}.

 \end{remark}

 \begin{proposition} Let $\hF$ be an $\eS$-parametrized perverse schober and $\edge\in \eS_1$ a non-virtual edge.
 Denote by $\Sgh^\sharp$ the forward flip of $\Sgh$ at $\edge$.
 There exists a canonical $\eS^\sharp$-parametrized perverse schober $\hF^\sharp$ together with an equivalence of $\infty$-categories $\Gamma(\eS,\hF)\simeq \Gamma(\eS^\sharp,\hF^\sharp)$.